jhpyle/docassemble/_docs/documents.md

 {% include side-by-side.html demo="document-variable-name" %}

-You can also assemble a document and save it to a variable without presenting it to the user.
+You can also assemble a document and save it to a variable without presenting it to the user in this manner.
+You do not need to use [`attachments`] with a [`question`]; it can stand on its own, and it will be evaluated when **docassemble** needs the definition of the variable indicated by `variable name`.

 The following example creates a PDF file and an RTF file containing the message "Hello, world!" and offers the files as hyperlinks.

 {% include side-by-side.html demo="document-variable-name-link" %}